 The diet of the patas monkeys mainly consists of grasses, fruits, and insects.
 Patas monkeys are social animals that live in groups of up to 30 individuals.
 They are also very active, spending most of the day running and climbing trees.
 Eagles and snakes are the most prevalent threat to these primates that fall into the least concern category on the IUCN Red List.
 However, the species is declining in some areas due to habitat loss and hunting.

-The guenon, also known as the Cercopithecine, is a species of Old World monkeys that include over 100 different members.
+The guenon, also known as the Cercopithecine, is a species of Old World monkeys that include more than 100 different members.
 This primate inhabits all environments throughout Africa and Asia and ranges in size from just over 4 pounds to around 40 pounds.
 Guenons are identifiable by their long tails, which help them balance when leaping through the trees.

 Their diet comprises mainly fruit, but they will also eat leaves, insects, and small mammals.
 Guenons are highly social animals, living in troops of up to 40 individuals.
 They are also quite vocal, using a combination of calls and sounds to communicate.